justinlee0777/popularthoughts/src/data/articles/rewriting-one-piece-post-mortem.md

 ---
 title: "Rewriting One Piece's New World: Conclusion"
-slug: "/one-piece-rewrite-conclusion"
+slug: '/one-piece-rewrite-conclusion'
-createdAt: "2023-01-01T05:09:36+0000"
+createdAt: '2023-01-01T05:09:36+0000'
 seoTitle: "Rewriting One Piece's New World: Conclusion"
-seoDescription: "After rewriting One Piece, we analyze the series as a whole and Oda as an artist."
+seoDescription: 'After rewriting One Piece, we analyze the series as a whole and Oda as an artist.'
-tags: ["animation", "anime"]
+tags: ['animation', 'anime']
 ---

 How long have I been reading "One Piece"?
 When did the DS game "Jump Ultimate Stars" come out?
 Has it really been, perhaps, 15 years?